pjh68/pjh68.github.io/_posts/2023-04-01-be-less-shit-book.md

 # What others are saying about "Be Less Shit"

 "I've read a lot of coaching books over the years, but 'Be Less Shit' really stands out.
 It's like Radical Candor but less aggressive and more collaborative.
-The practical tips and examples are incredibly helpful, and the writing style is engaging and easy to read." - John S., Manager
+The practical tips and examples are incredibly helpful, and the writing style is engaging and easy to read." - Andy E., Outdoor Tutor

 "I wish I had read this book sooner!
 It's such a refreshing take on coaching, and the title definitely caught my attention.
 The author's approach is all about empathy, collaboration, and helping people unlock their potential.
-I've already started implementing some of the tips and strategies, and I'm already seeing a difference in how my team is responding." - Sarah T., Team Leader
+I've already started implementing some of the tips and strategies, and I'm already seeing a difference in how my team is responding." - Lizz K., Lead Consultant

 "'Be Less Shit' is the perfect coaching book for anyone who wants to improve their skills without feeling like they're being told what to do.
 The author's approach is all about building trust, fostering open communication, and working together to achieve goals.
-Highly recommend!" - Mark R., Business Owner
+Highly recommend!" - Matt S., Outdoor Educator

 "I love how the author uses humor and real-world examples to make coaching feel less daunting.
-'Be Less Shit' is a must-read for anyone who wants to become a better coach, but isn't sure where to start." - Michelle K., Human Resources Manager
+'Be Less Shit' is a must-read for anyone who wants to become a better coach, but isn't sure where to start." - Alex B., Project Manager

 "I read 'Be Less Shit' in one sitting and was blown away by how practical and relatable it is.
 The author's approach is all about meeting people where they're at and helping them grow, rather than forcing them to change.
-I'll definitely be recommending this book to my colleagues!" - Alex L., Consultant.
+I'll definitely be recommending this book to my colleagues!" - Frank C., Head of People Development.

 # The background to the "Be Less Shit" approach